The application period for the 2018 THRIV Mentored Career Development Awards is now open!

 **Dates subject to change at the discretion of the Program Leadership.

-NIH Scoring criteria will be used to evaluate proposals.
-Each of the following areas will be evaluated using a nine-point score:
+- NIH Scoring criteria will be used to evaluate submitted proposals.
+Each of the following areas will be scored using the NIH nine-point scale:

 - Overall impact

 - Career development plan/career goals & objectives/plan to provide mentoring

 - Environment and institutional commitment to the applicant

 - Additional Review Criteria: